SarangaSiriwardhana9/SarangaSiriwardhana9/README.md

 ## About Me 😄💬

- I am a 4th-year undergraduate student pursuing a degree in Software Engineering at the Sri Lanka Institute of Information Technology (SLIIT).
-My passion for technology and software development has driven me to explore various aspects of the field.
-As a budding software engineer, I'm enthusiastic about full-stack development and continuously honing my skills to create meaningful and efficient solutions.
+I’m a software engineer and full stack developer specializing in building modern, scalable web and mobile applications.
+My work spans technologies such as Next.js, React Native, Flutter, NestJS, and MongoDB, with a focus on creating efficient, high-quality solutions that solve real-world problems.

+I’m deeply passionate about continuous learning, collaboration, and exploring new technologies that push the boundaries of innovation.
- Feel free to connect with me and explore my GitHub repositories to see some of the projects I've been working on.
-I'm always eager to collaborate and learn from the vast and dynamic world of software engineering.
+Feel free to check out my repositories — I’m always open to feedback, ideas, and exciting opportunities to collaborate in the world of software engineering.

 <div id="header" align="center">